South Africa

 - The responsible officer provided reasonable grounds for the decision to prohibit a gathering.

-Finally, participants at gatherings and demonstrations must not wear a disguise or mask or any other apparel which obscures their facial features and prevents their identification or which resembles any uniforms worn by the security forces.
+Participants in gatherings and demonstrations are also prohibited from wearing disguises, masks, or any other apparel that obscures their facial features and prevents their identification or resembles uniforms worn by the security forces.

 Enforcement